bearhug15/ReflexVCG/README.md

-Reflex Verification Condition Generator.
+#ReflexCVG
+##Quick Overview
+Verification conditions generator for Reflex programs.
+Saves generated conditions as Isabelle/HOL lemmas.
+One lemma per theory.
+Also provides theories containing type definitions, lemmas and proof patterns.
+Implements simple static analysis to discard impossible verification conditions.

+##Running
-To launch generator use: ``java -jar ReflexVCG.jar [key/value]``
+To launch generator use: ``java -jar ReflexVCG.jar [key/value]``.
+Specification of path to source file is required.
+Output path is optional and set to source folder if not defined.

 | key    | value | meaning                   |
 |--------|-------|---------------------------|